No Result

 Author's wooden writing desk with books, manuscripts, and publishing materials in home office setting

-Hybrid publishing is often described as the middle ground between traditional publishing and self publishing.
+Hybrid publishing is often described as the middle ground between traditional publishing and self-publishing.
 It blends professional support with author investment.
 That means you’re not doing everything on your own, but you’re also not handing over full control to a publishing house.

 A hybrid publisher usually provides: